 Heritage Preschool was established in 1976 by local parents and the City of Greater Dandenong.
 In 2013, our facility was renovated to create a second classroom.
 The following year we began providing 15 hours of 4 year-old kindergarten per week, and began our 3 year-old kindergarten group.
 In 2015, we expanded to two 3 year-old groups.

-There are 4 groups for 4 year-old kindergarten (24 to 31 children per group).
+There are two groups for 4 year-old kindergarten (up to 33 children per group).

 Our educators develop a flexible routine for children which include both structured and self-directed activities, group activities, and snack time.
 Activities may include… We help children develop self-awareness, confidence and physical development with activities such as music and dancing, painting, building and exploring…